centreon/centreon-documentation/en/integrations/event-management/sc-splunk-events.md

 This stream connector is compatible with event bulking.
 Meaning that it is able to send more that one event in each call to the Splunk REST API.

-To use this feature you must add the following parameter in your stream connector configuration
+To use this feature you must add the following parameter in your stream connector configuration.

 | Type   | Name            | Value           |
 | ------ | --------------- | --------------- |